Albertf313/JamsStoryProject/README-2.md

 Create a fun and unique user experience,
 Tell our story in a fun way,
-Put our own creative spin on our story.
+Put our own creative spin on our story,

 ## Technical Walkthrough

 Min created the userface and created buttons that open each chapter, and in order to move on to the next chapter, you have to read each chapter and do everything involved.

 So there's an unlock optional.
 And we each created a chapter for a story, and with that we created a view for our parts of the story.